 People are like buses!

 The week starting 17th August 2020, I had seven different people come to my house!
 Worse they were invited!
 I was putting myself through meeting these people in the hope that I’d gain aceess to freedom and control in the long run.
 There’s a well-known expression about buses and them all coming along at once.
 After eight months of having no formal care suddenly people were everywhere!

 This is very positive in one way as it gets things moving.
 It was obvious to me at age eleven and is now even more obvious at thirty-four that I can’t rely on my family forever.
 They deserve choice and control as well!
 I’ve moved out of my family home three times in my life so far but it has never stuck permanently because of my lack of choice, control and the barriers in my way!

 I’m still fighting for a bigger direct payments budget.
 Having the money to pay people for what I actually need would go a long way to removing barriers and afford me more choice.
 Money does that for everyone, disabled or not.
 Money makes the world go round!

 My petition for more money to meet my needs isn’t going anywhere.
-Just recently my social worker applied for the emergency COVID-19 fund as CHC, (Continuing Health Care,) isn’t currently assessing people.
-My social worker was told I’m not eligible and advised her to tell me to use a Shewee!
+Just recently my social worker applied for the emergency COVID-19 fund as CHC, (Continuing Health Care,) isn’t currently assessing people so there is no accessing funding from them!
+Despite this my social worker was told I’m not eligible and advised her to tell me to use a Shewee!

 What is a Shewee?